ekohe/GL-CoreAI/README.md

 # Gitlab AISummarize

 The AI architecture includes a custom Chrome extension that summarizes GitLab issues.

 This simplifies onboarding by providing detailed summaries of complex issues, allowing users to quickly understand an issue without navigating long histories.

 **Gitlab AISummarize** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.

-### API intergrations:
+### API intergrations

 - OpenAI API
 - GitLab API